for-giobbe/PAINT/markdowns/part_4.md

 ```

-We can perform an exploratory DE analysis using DESeq2, which is indeed unpractical due to the many conditions:
+We can perform a DE analysis using DESeq2, with:

 ```